Published online: May 2023

 - Orientation and glazing: orientation and the amount of glazing will determine how much sunlight a property receives.
 In considering the rationale of solid to void in residential facades, it is important to achieve an optimal amount of glazing.
 A balance is required to permit sufficient daylight to the property and to maximise solar gain while minimising heat loss.
 While south facing windows are recommended, it is necessary to avoid an excessive amount of glazing to avoid overheating and the need for mechanical ventilation.
 Glazing on north facades should be kept to a minimum and a greater focus on high quality insulation.

-- Airtightness and insulation: it is important to achieve a reasonable level of airtightness (i.e. minimise air leakage) to ensure a property remains energy efficient and capable of providing comfortable living.
-Airtightness should be complimented with use of high quality insulation to maintain heat within the building.
+- Airtightness and insulation: it is important to achieve a reasonable level of airtightness (for example, minimise air leakage) to ensure a property remains energy efficient and capable of providing comfortable living.
+Airtightness should be complimented with use of high quality insulation to maintain heat within the building, as well as appropriate ventilation to minimise the risk of condensation or mould.

 - Thermal mass: achieving a high thermal mass provides greater energy efficiency.
 Materials with a greater density, like bricks, are better heat storing materials.
 Higher density materials heat up slowly and provide a gradual release of heat when temperatures cools so that a more even temperature is maintained.